- Understand what is required to be an effective and efficient HR professional.

 - Produce a professional development plan (PDP) plan to meet your professional development needs which includes a justification of the option(s) chosen.

-- During your programme, provide a reflective summary of your performance against the plan.
+- During your program, provide a reflective summary of your performance against the plan.
 You should also identify any future development needs and record these in your PDP.

 (Note: If required, CPD plan and record templates for students are available at https://www.cipd.co.uk/learn/cpd/about